Before you configure the service node information in the Distributed DDNS Application

 - Click Save to save the updated settings.

 - Click the row of a service node that you wish to delete.

 - Click to delete the selected service node.

 Downloading service node diagnostic data

-You can download all configuration files and logs for a specific service node.
-To download a zip file containing the diagnostic data, click the next to the service node.
+You can download all configuration and log files by clicking next to the service node.